andreas-schwenk/photomapcreator/README.md

 ### Graphical User Interface (GUI)

-Start as follows.
+Start as follows:

 ```
 python3 photo-map-creator.py
 ```

-Parameters are same as with the command line interface.
+The set of parameters is same as with the command line interface, but set by textfields and a directory dialog.